MIROptics/QiskitBlocks/README.md

 Teaches quantum computing and Qiskit in a Minetest block world

 ## Installation
-1. Download and install [Minetest](https://www.minetest.net/).
+1. Download and install [Minetest 5.0.1](https://www.minetest.net/).
 Note: This site has an alternative for MacOS Homebrew installation: https://www.techspot.com/downloads/5585-minetest.html
 1. Clone this QiskitBlocks project, and copy the `q_command`, `circuit_blocks` and `mpd` mods from the `mods` folder of this QiskitBlocks project into the `games/minetest_game/mods` folder of your Minetest installation.